hunterjackson/docs/source/influx.rst

 **Connect entry with Schema.Struct and payload Struct.** If you follow the best practice while producing the events, each message should carry its schema information.
 Best option is to send Avro.
 Your connect configurations should be set to ``value.converter=io.confluent.connect.avro.AvroConverter``.
-You can fnd an example `here <https://github.com/confluentinc/kafka-connect-blog/blob/master/etc/connect-avro-standalone.properties>`__.
+You can find an example `here <https://github.com/confluentinc/kafka-connect-blog/blob/master/etc/connect-avro-standalone.properties>`__.
 To see how easy is to have your producer serialize to Avro have a look at `this <http://docs.confluent.io/3.0.1/schema-registry/docs/serializer-formatter.html?highlight=kafkaavroserializer>`__.
 This requires the SchemaRegistry which is open source thanks to Confluent!
 Alternatively you can send Json + Schema.